sebogh/panache/README.md

 -    [Pandoc] >= 2.1

-Dowload the latest binary from the [releases page] and run `panache.exe` (Windows) or `panache` (Linux).
+Dowload an appropriate binary from the [releases page].

 # Details

 ## Default Style- and Meta-Variables

-The following Style- and Meta-Variables will be added by default, if input comes from STDIN:
+The following Style- and Meta-Variables will be added by default, if input comes from file or STDIN:

 | Variable                | Description                                                                                |
 |------------------------ |--------------------------------------------------------------------------------------------|